 Why is it important to know your pump flow rate when choosing your filter?

 If your pump is too fast for the maximum flow rate of the filter, the filter will keep blocking leaving you unable to dispense.
 This may also result in the pump running in partial bypass, causing premature wear on the pump vanes and windings.
 In extreme cases where you have say a 50lpm filter being used with a 150lpm pump, it may even blow the filter element inside rendering it useless.
 Therefore, if your pump is 70lpm, your filter must be able to cope with at least that.

 If you are buying for resale and have volume enquiries, contact our sales team for pricing by clicking on the below product enquiry button or calling us on +44 (0) 121 351 4445.

 Alternatively, visit our trade customers page where you can download account forms to apply for a credit account and receive exclusive trade benefits if approved including trade pricing.

 Aquafighter Snake Fuel Tank Water Absorber

-For industrial machines, boats and genset belly tanks
+For boats, storage tanks up to 1500l and genset belly tanks